Have you been thinking about retiring in Thailand? Wondering what options you have?

 Criminal Record

-You should have no criminal record in your home country and in Thailand
+You should have no criminal record in your home country and in Thailand.
+You can get it from your local police station.

 Required Document

-If you apply from within Thailand, you will need additional documents, including:
+If you apply from within Thailand, you may need additional documents, including:

 Each immigration office, Thailand Consulate, and Thailand Embassy may require different documents.
 Therefore, you should contact them in advance to determine the exact documents needed.